Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Results and discussion

 \subsection{Apidae}

 For Apidae identification, the model's performance was evaluated in recognizing body regions and structures that are traditional diagnostic features crucial for the taxonomic classification of various bee tribes.
-A key example is the variation in wing venation; the model accurately differentiated between the fully developed, complex venation typical of most apid groups (e.g., Fig. \ref{Apidae_158.png}) and the significantly reduced or simplified patterns characteristic of stingless bees (e.g., Fig. \ref{Apidae_97.png}) \citep{michener2007bees}.
+A key example is the variation in wing venation; the model accurately differentiated between the fully developed, complex venation typical of most apid groups (e.g., Figure \ref{Apidae_158.png}) and the significantly reduced or simplified patterns characteristic of stingless bees (e.g., Figure \ref{Apidae_97.png}) ~\cite{michener2007bees}.

 Additionally, the model captured important head features, particularly the medial margin of the compound eyes and the relative proportions of the different regions (e.g., Fig \ref{Apidae_135.png}), which are diagnostic at the genus level.
-Another key area highlighted by the model was the hind leg, with a focus on specialized structures involved in pollen transport (Fig. \ref{Apidae_143.png}).
-The presence of either a scopa or a corbicula (Fig. \ref{Apidae_103.png}) is a decisive trait for distinguishing tribes of Apidae \citep{michener2007bees}.
+Another key area highlighted by the model was the hind leg, with a focus on specialized structures involved in pollen transport (Figure \ref{Apidae_143.png}).
+The presence of either a scopa or a corbicula (Figure \ref{Apidae_103.png}) is a decisive trait for distinguishing tribes of Apidae ~\cite{michener2007bees}.

+Although the primary focus of this proposed framework is the taxonomic triage of the Ichneumonoidea superfamily, extending the visual interpretability analysis to out-group families such as Apidae is essential to demonstrate the model's broad morphological generalization capabilities.